RogerMEB/TFG_2024/README.md

 ## Usage

-Running the file main.py executes a sequence of functions which executes the feature extraction, the Louvain classification and displays the results.
+Running the file main.py executes a sequence of functions: the feature extraction, the Louvain classification and the display of the results.
 Each function can also be executed and tested individually.(Or other calls added to the main.py)

 ## Libraries Used